dentarg/auth0-blog/_posts/2017-05-03-glossary-of-modern-javascript-concepts-part-2.markdown

 }
 ```

-This code is available to run at [JSFiddle: React One-way Data Flow](https://jsfiddle.net/kmaida/045znrsf/).
+This code is available to run at [JSFiddle: React One-Way Data Flow](https://jsfiddle.net/kmaida/045znrsf/).

 We can see that the `state` object model is established in the `constructor` function.
 The initial value of `this.state.text` is an empty string.
 In our `render()` function, we add an `onChange` handler to our `<input>` element.
 We use this handler to `setState()`, signalling the `state` object model to update the `text` property with the new value of the input field.